alikulaOwen/alikulaOwen/README.md

 - 👋 Hi, I’m @alikulaOwen a python and javascript coder
 - 👀 I’m interested in Rust, Microkernerl and Linux kernel
-- 🌱 I’m currently learning rust and GVP
+- 🌱 I’m currently learning rust and GCP
 - 📫 How to reach me @alikula0 on Twitter or mail alikulaowen@gmail.com/owenalikula@proton.me